 What If Your Employer Refuses to Reimburse Your Travel Expenses?

-- Your employer refuses to pay for legitimate travel expenses.
+- Your employer refuses to cover legitimate travel expenses related to your medical care.

-- The insurance company claims you donโt qualify for reimbursement under workersโ comp.
+- The insurance company tells you that you donโt qualify for mileage reimbursement.

 Cantor Injury Law Will Fight for Your Workersโ Comp Rights

-At Cantor Injury Law, we hold employers and insurance companies accountable for following Missouri law.
+Cantor Injury Law holds employers and insurance companies accountable for following Missouri law.
 If you are being unfairly denied mileage reimbursement, we can:

 - Ensure your claim is filed correctly and demand full reimbursement.